 When receiving an incoming message from one of your users, Twilio matches the country code of your user’s phone number with the configuration that you specified.
 It then attempts to match one of the keywords listed in the pre-defined languages.
 If there is a match, Twilio applies any necessary opt-out action then replies with the message in the language of your user's keyword.

 Therefore, all keywords in a country, across all languages, need to be unique.

-Please note: It is up to the developer to handle localization of keywords for Country Overrides.
-Twilio does not perform translation; it will only handle the literal keywords as specified in the Country Override.
+Note: It is up to the developer to handle localization of keywords for Country Overrides.
+Twilio does not perform translation; it will only handle the literal keywords as specified in the Country Code Keywords.

 Be aware: the same keyword cannot be entered in two different languages for the same country.
 If a word is entered in one language, the same keyword won't be accepted in another language.

 With Advanced Opt-Out, you can keep track of the most up-to-date information about your users' opt-in and opt-out preferences.
 When an incoming message triggers one of your Opt-Out keywords, Twilio includes an

 OptOutType property in the request object sent to the webhook URL configured for your Messaging Service.
 The corresponding value is

 HELP, depending on the incoming keyword.

 If you see the

 OptOutType property in Twilio's request to your application, that indicates that Advanced Opt-Out has already matched one of your keywords and replied with the corresponding confirmation message.
 You may want to store this information, but because Twilio has already sent a confirmation message/reply to your end user, we do not recommend sending another Message back from your application to the end user.
 In the case of Opt-out keywords, for example, Twilio will not send any further Messages to the end user, failing with Error Code 21610.